Walks & Places to Visit

-These are just some of our suggestions of great places to visit in Devon the beautiful South Hams.
-Whatever the weather theres indoor and outdoor attractions so you have an enjoyable holiday.
+Here are just some of our suggestions of great places to visit in Devon the beautiful South Hams.
+Whatever the weather theres indoor and outdoor attractions to make your stay enjoyable.

 Salcombe Tourist Information Centre

 They are what Tourist Information Centres should be…a hive of information and top tips to get the best from your visit or holiday!
 Whether you are a regular visitor to the South Hams or you are discovering and enjoying a South Devon holiday for the very first time.
 There will help you discover the best Salcombe & South Hams.

 Start your experience in Kingsbridge, venture out on to the estuary and then travel further afield to explore the unique villages and stunning coastline that make up southernmost Devon.
 To help you get the most out of your visit their website which includes maps, walks and timetables, so you’ll have no trouble getting around by train, bus or on foot.
 You’ll also find plenty of inspiration for places to visit, stay and eat.

 We have hard copies at Brightham House or you can download a copy of their printed guide, and should you need more information please call the Kingsbridge Information Centre on 01548 853195 or pop in to see them on Kingsbridge Quay.